turingschool/career-development-curriculum/module_one/mod1_career_journal_prompts.md

 ### Mod 1 Week 1: Understanding your strengths
 1. Describe one of your strengths
 * What is something you have learned to do well (list a skill)?
+  * I can...
 * What is something you know about (list some knowledge/expertise you have)?
+  * I know...
 * What is something you have a natural ability to do well (list a talent)?
+  * I am...
-* How do those combine to create a specific strength?
+* How could you combine these to describe a specific strength?

 2. Read through your Top 4 results from Pairin
 * In your own words, what do these top 4 qualities tell you about yourself?